supranational/blst/bindings/rust/README.md

 cargo test
 cargo bench
 ```

-**Note this has primarily been tested on Ubuntu and may require further work for other operating systems.**

 ## Usage
 There are two primary modes of operation that can be chosen based on declaration path: